Who are the Men of Faith Baptist Church?

 Men’s Study Cohort – Three-Year Cycle

-Meeting on Thursday nights, our thirty-six month Study Cohort focuses on (1) FA25 Church History in Plain Language (Second Edition), (2) SP26 Pilgrim’s Progress, (3) FA26 In Defense of the Bible, (4) SP27-SP28 Systematic Theology.
+Meeting on Thursday nights, our thirty-six month Study Cohort focuses on (1) SP26 Pilgrim’s Progress, (3) FA26 In Defense of the Bible, (4) SP27-SP28 Systematic Theology, (1) FA28 Church History in Plain Language (Second Edition).

 Men’s Service Opportunities